Data Protection Policy

 The University data protection policy concerns the processing of personal data produced, acquired, or maintained by the institution and its employees in the course of the University’s business

-The University of Dundee acknowledges its responsibilities concerning the processing of personal data and will endeavour to ensure that its activities align with the General Data Protection Regulation and associated legislation.
+The University of Dundee acknowledges its responsibilities concerning the processing of personal data and will endeavour to ensure that its activities align with the UK General Data Protection Regulation (UK GDPR) and associated legislation.

 All staff and students are required to respect the requirements of legislation in this domain and ensure that they do not undertake activities that are contrary to those requirements.

 This policy is for the attention of all staff and students of the University of Dundee insofar as they are required to process personal information during the course of their employment or studies.